Yesler Bridge Rehabilitation Project

 The Seattle Department of Transportation (SDOT) is committed to maintaining safety for all users of Yesler Way in downtown Seattle.
 The Yesler Way Bridge over 4th Ave S needs to be updated to meet SDOT objectives for safety, service life and maintenance.

-The Yesler Way Bridge is located over 4th Ave S at the intersection of Yesler Way and Terrace St, just a few blocks north of Seattle’s King Street Station.
+The Yesler Way Bridge is located at the intersection of Yesler Way and Terrace St over 4th Ave S, just a few blocks north of Seattle’s King Street Station.
 Built in 1910, the bridge is one of the oldest permanent steel roadway bridges in the City of Seattle.
 The Yesler Bridge Rehabilitation Project will improve safety and reliability while preserving the bridge’s historical elements.
 The Yesler Way Bridge is vital in connecting residents, commuters, workers and businesses in the surrounding area and neighborhoods.

 The bridge displays unique and historic design elements which include decorative pedestrian railings, ornamental capitals, casings, and corbels on the exterior “fascia” girders.

-The project is at the 60% design phase.
+The project is approaching the 90% design phase.
 The project team anticipates construction to begin late 2015 and last for approximately one year.

 October 2014: 60% Design

 SDOT is committed to engaging with the community and understanding their needs in the project area.
 The project team will host briefings, informal drop-in sessions and open houses at various stages throughout design and construction to engage interested and affected stakeholders.
-Drop-in sessions will be held in early November following the completion of 60 percent design.
+An open house will be held in the spring following the completion of 90 % design.